Primary purpose definition

 By signing the membership application form you consent to us using your personal information in the following way:

-- To provide personal details of staff and volunteers to the Commission for Children and Young People and Child Guardian and/or the Queensland Police Service for criminal record checks in accordance with the State Government Child Protection Act 2000 and our Policy and Procedures.
+To provide personal details of staff and volunteers to the Queensland Family and Child Commission and/or the Queensland Police Service for criminal record checks in accordance with the State Government Child Protection Act 2000 and our Policy and Procedures.

 We may release information about you where there is a duty to the public to disclose that information, or where disclosure is required or authorised for law enforcement or regulatory purposes.
 QYO undertakes to give proper and responsible consideration to privacy issues associated with the introduction of new marketing methods or technology.